cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **The Passionate Programmer**

 Career advice for software engineering from a former full time sax player gone programmer.
 I _am_ very squarely the target demographic for this book.
-It was very reassuring to hear that everything that applied in music similarly applies in unrelated fields.
+It was very reassuring to hear that everything that applied in music similarly applies in this field.

 <div className="clearfix">